MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-scheduling-performance.md

 # required metadata

 title: Project resource scheduling performance
-description: This topic provides information about how to improve the performance of resource scheduling for a large number of projects.
+description: This article provides information about how to improve the performance of resource scheduling for a large number of projects.
 author: Yowelle
 ms.date: 08/31/2020
 ms.topic: article